Message from the Executive Director

 The Western Piedmont Council of Governments (WPCOG) is a voluntary association of local governments organized in 1968 as a nonprofit group to provide long-range planning and technical assistance.
 Our organization is one of 16 regional councils in North Carolina formed under NC General Statutes 160A 470-478.
 Local governments eligible for WPCOG membership include Alexander, Burke, Caldwell and Catawba Counties located in Western NC and the 24 cities and towns within those counties.
 Our mission statement is to "serve all local government members with professional, cost effective assistance on a variety of local, regional, state and federal issues and programs."

-The WPCOG is organized into seven work groups including: Administration and Finance; Workforce Development; Community Development; Planning; Regional Housing Authority; Aging; and GIS/Data Center.
-I supervise the Governmental Administrative Services, Planning, Information Technology/GIS, and Aging work groups.
-Community Development, Workforce Development and Regional Housing Authority work groups are supervised by the Assistant Executive Director, Sherry Long.
+The WPCOG is organized into seven work groups including: Administration and Finance; Workforce Development; Community and Economic Development; Community and Regional Planning; Regional Housing Authority; Aging; and GIS/Data Center.
+I supervise the Governmental Administrative Services, Community and Regional Planning, Information GIS/Data Center, and Aging work groups.
+Community and Economic Development, Workforce Development and Regional Housing Authority work groups are supervised by the Assistant Executive Director, Sherry Long.

 I invite you to click on the menu tabs to learn more about our professional staff and the multitude of programs we work with on behalf of our local government members.